amartincolby/Rust-Quick-Guide/README.md

 the greatest value and sense a readiness in the web development community to move to better languages.

-I think that the best docs are short, sweet, and specific, but do not elide the fundamentals undergirding the syntax.
+I think that the best docs are short, sweet, and specific, elide programming basics, but do not elide the symbolic fundamentals undergirding the syntax.
 I tried to achieve this educational perfection with my [ReasonML Quick Guide](https://github.com/amartincolby/ReasonML-Quick-Guide), but ReasonML imploded with a community schism and thus caused me to abandon the